-When I put music down for a brief spell…when I was getting straightened out, I came back to it from a place of I’m doing this because it makes me happy.
+I put music down for a brief spell when I was getting straightened out.
+Later on, I came back to it from a place of I’m doing this because it makes me happy.
 I love to do this because that’s what I want to do with my entire life.
 Taking the mindset of like whether or not this works, I still love this.
-Then being given so many amazing opportunities; I’m just so thankful.
+Having so many amazing opportunities; I’m just so thankful.

 MB: Your new album, Sunflower comes out today.
-It was written over the past few years, right?
+You wrote it over the past few years, right?

 MB: Are there any specific songs on the album that you’re especially proud of or looking forward the most to sharing with your audience?

 BM: There’s the last track on the record.
-It’s called “Say My Name.”
+It’s called, “Say My Name.”
 I’m excited to share a song that came from my darkest time, like right before I left to go to rehab, that was literally like a week before.
 It’s kind of broken and vulnerable in comparison to some of the singles.
-I’m really stoked for people to hear this as a complete project…to see the side of me that loves Weezer but then also the side of me that genuinely didn’t know that I could ask for help.
+I’m stoked for people to hear this as a complete project.
+To see the side of me that loves Weezer but then also the side of me that genuinely didn’t know that I could ask for help.

-MB: It’s so weird, some people are so split about Weezer.
+MB: It’s so weird.
+People are split about Weezer.
 I feel like half of people love Weezer and half of them make fun of it.